d4wae89d498/cedc/contributing.md

 Braces :
 Always use ANSI C++ style.

 Modules :
 Dont use private fragments. use a separate impl file for easier build system that uses timestamp.
+Implementation module name shall ends with `.impl`.
+Implementations should export import their interfaces, implementations shall not export anything else.
+One class per module.
+Group impl and intrfaces within a dir named according class name but in snake case.
+If interface only, file goes at root of project without a directory.

+Containers :
+Iterators should stay in hpp

 ```C++
 module;